gaudibr/impac_widgets/README.md

 Yet to be done:

 * employee locations widget:
-  * reduce locations that have same/similar coordinates
+  * <strike>reduce locations that have same/similar coordinates</strike>
-  * alter the size/display of each marker depending on number of employees for location
+  * <strike>alter the size/display of each marker depending on number of employees for location</strike>
   * <strike>set display to encompass as many locations as there are in the map (with dynamic zoom)</strike>
   * <strike>set map to calculate center based on locations</strike>
 * implement sales channel widget